-- d) Immobilize extremity. - e) Apply cool packs for relief of pain only. - f) If patient has respiratory depression with decreased LOC, constricted pupils, and provider strongly suspects an opioid/narcotic overdose,
+- d) Immobilize extremity. - e) Apply cool packs for relief of pain only. - f) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose,

-2 mg intranasal atomizer (Divide administration of the dose equally between the nostrils to a maximum of 1 mL per nostril.)
+2 mg IN atomizer (Divide administration of the dose equally between the nares to a maximum of 1 mL per nare.)

-- g) Establish IV access with LR; administer 20 mL/kg bolus in uninjured extremity. - Titrate to a systolic pressure of 100 mmHg. - h) If patient has respiratory depression with decreased LOC, constricted pupils, and provider strongly suspects an opioid/narcotic overdose, Administer naloxone. - 0.4-2 mg SLOW IVP/IO/IM/Intranasal (If delivery device is available divide administration of the dose equally between the nostrils to a maximum of 1 mL per nostril.)
+- g) Establish IV access with LR; administer 20 mL/kg bolus in uninjured extremity.
+Titrate to a systolic pressure of 100 mmHg. - h) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose,

+0.4-2 mg SLOW IVP/IO (titrate)/IM/IN (If delivery device is available, divide administration of the dose equally between the nares to a maximum of 1 mL per nare.)